What It’s Like Being On TikTok When You Look Exactly Like Charli D’Amelio

 Lisa Beverly is not trying to be Charli D’Amelio.
-Beverly is a 19-year-old college student from New Jersey.
+Beverly is a 19-year-old university student from New Jersey.
 D’Amelio is a 15-year-old dancer from Connecticut who recently reached the pinnacle of TikTok fame.
-Lisa has straight dark hair, freckles, expressive big eyes, and a penchant for tank tops and sweatpants.
+Lisa has straight dark hair, freckles, expressive big eyes, and a penchant for tank tops and joggers.
 Charli has straight dark hair, freckles, expressive — wait, are we sure that isn’t D’Amelio?

 About a month ago, people started showing up in the comments of Beverly’s TikTok videos telling her she reminded them of the dancing teen, who is now the most popular person on the app with over 40 million followers.